 Critical Access Hospital (CAH) with 3 sites in rural Ohio was not registered in the 340B program.
 One site contained an open-door infusion center in the basement, administering medications to patients written by the hospital’s providers, as well as those from unaffiliated providers.
-They inquired with RPHI to provide 340B Office Pro services to build and optimize their program from scratch.
+They inquired with RPHI to provide 340B Program Support services to build and optimize their program from scratch.

 The covered entity had no internal resources with 340B experience and inefficient, manual processes of tracking in-clinic administrations for the infusion center to quantify the 340B savings that could be generated as a result.
 Additionally, the hospital opened 2 new provider-based outpatient facilities not yet listed on the Medicare Cost Report.